transspirant en 30 segundos

 Origen de la palabra

-Significado original: to breathe through
+Significado original: To breathe through; to exhale.

 Contexto cultural